-Here’s why most online stores experience high shopping cart abandonment rates, the reasons why it happens and hacks you can use to reduce the number of people who leave products behind.
+Here’s why most online stores experience high shopping cart abandonment rates, the reasons why it happens, and hacks you can use to reduce the number of people who leave products behind.

 Why do online stores experience high shopping cart abandonment rates?

-- They forced to sign up on your website to complete a purchase and didn’t see a guest checkout option
+- They were forced to sign up on your website to complete a purchase and didn’t see a guest checkout option

 - They found the shipping costs to be too expensive